Stderr and Stdout: Understanding Logs and Output

 and stderr

-function to redirect standard output or error output to a file during program execution:
+function to redirect standard output or error output to a file at runtime:

 |